Site Map

 How the Test is Performed

 After you provide a urine sample, it is tested right away.
 The health care provider uses a dipstick made with a color-sensitive pad.
-The color the dipstick changes to tells the provider the level of glucose in your urine.
+The color of the dipstick changes to tells the provider the level of glucose in your urine.

 If needed, your provider may ask you to collect your urine at home over 24 hours.
 Your provider will tell you how to do this.
 Follow instructions exactly so that the results are accurate.